- WHERE TO STAY

 Different operating companies run different routes, even on the rather restricted Metro network.
 With just a little patience the initial impression is seen through, the saving grace being that a unified ticketing and fare system works across all city transport options.

 We have a dedicated page covering public transport including links to a public transport map and the Naples ticketing authority with fares and passes.

 Full details of the Circumvesuviana trains that enable an independent visit to Pompeii, Herculaneum & Mount Vesuvius from Naples are on our dedicated page linked below.

 The Circumvesuviana is a small independent network of lines out of of Naples that cover the region to the east of the city.
 The line is not part of the national railways so you cannot buy a ticket to Pompeii using the national rail network and Circumvesuviana journeys combined in one ticket.
 There are no seat reservations, you pay cash for tickets in advance at the stations or local newsstands and bars.

 Naples Central Station is the main rail hub for the south of Italy.
 You can catch trains from here to many towns in the south, plus direct services north to Rome and beyond to northern cities.

 The Italian railway system has options for all budgets and is comparatively great value.
 Cost and trip duration of the journey will depend on the class of train you take.
 There are three grades of train and on two there is a choice of first class or second class.
 There is a complex system of advance purchase and day return fares.

-Frecciarossa and other high-speed trains - These are the high-speed trains, the pride of the Italian railways that only stop at major cities.
-Trains run on dedicated high-speed tracks and partly as a result journey time are often twice as fast as other train alternatives.
+Frecciarossa and other high-speed trains - these are the high-speed trains, the pride of the Italian railways that only stop at major cities.
+Trains run on dedicated high-speed tracks and partly as a result journey times are often twice as fast as other train alternatives.
 This is not Switzerland but the high-speed trains are invariably more punctual than other classes of train.

 Typical passenger cabin of high-speed train